Campus Dining

 There are a variety of meal plan options depending on where a student lives on campus.
 Students are able to select a meal plan when they make their residence hall selection.

-First-year students living in traditional housing are automatically enrolled in the All Access Meal Plan.
-The All Access Meal Plan allows students to dine in at Snowden or Harbor View an unlimited number of times throughout the day.
-With 12 bonus meals a week, students can choose to dine at any of our other locations or choose take out from Snowden & Harbor View.
-Returning students living in traditional housing are required to purchase the minimum plan of 10 meals per week.
-They have the option to upgrade to 14 meals per week or All Access Meal Plan if they choose.
+First-year students living in traditional housing are automatically enrolled in the Gold Meal Plan.
+The Gold Meal Plan allows students to dine in (or takeout) at Snowden or Harborside Café an unlimited number of times throughout the day.
+With additional bonus meals a week, students can choose to dine at any of our other locations.
+Returning students living in traditional housing are required to purchase the minimum Blue plan of 10 meals per week and have the option to upgrade to the Silver plan of 14 meals per week or Gold Meal Plan if they choose.

 Students living in apartment-style housing are not required to purchase a meal plan; however, they are able to select from any of the meal plan options.

-Students have access to their meal plans Sunday through Saturday, for up to four meals per day.
-Unused meals do not roll over from week-to-week or semester-to-semester.
+Students have access to their meal plans Sunday through Saturday and any unused meals do not roll over from week-to-week or semester-to-semester.

 Every meal plan offers flex dollars that are loaded to the student's JWU ID card and can be used at all dining locations (e.g., Liberty Market, Starbucks, etc.).
 This allows students to make smaller purchases rather than utilizing a full meal swipe.
 The balance will decline as flex dollars are used.
 Flex dollars are allotted each semester based on the plan selected.
 Unused flex dollars roll over from week-to-week but expire at the end of the semester and cannot be rolled over to a new semester.
 Students can also use flex dollars for guest meals.
 Flex dollars can be used for any purchase except Starbucks gift cards.
 All vending machines on campus accept flex dollars.